z3ru/UrbanSportsHub/README.md

 # Urban Sports Hub

-Urban Sports Hub is a partly clone of the Urban Sports Club app, built to demonstrate its functionality and highlight a critical security flaw in the check-in process.
+Urban Sports Hub is a partial clone of the Urban Sports Club app, built to demonstrate its functionality and highlight a critical security flaw in the check-in process.

 ## Disclaimer